Diablo IV: How to Get Powerful Fast – Infernal Chaos Guide

 Advertisement

-The fastest power order in Diablo IV right now
+The fastest power order in Diablo IV

 The mistake that slows most players down is treating every upgrade system as equally urgent.
 They are not.
 Some systems give immediate, build-defining power; others only become efficient after your gear base is stable.
 Follow this order instead.